 For just as through one man’s disobedience of the one man the many were made sinners, so also through the obedience of one man the man will be made righteous.

 If you are thinking, “I still don’t see what’s the big deal that Jesus didn’t turn a rock into a panini?
 Why is it a big deal that David cut off a piece of a robe?
 What does that have to do with my life?”
 Right now, you might be brokenhearted on the other side of a relationship.
 Maybe you just lost your job during COVID and are trying to get a new one.
 You might be thinking about one of your kids that are sick.
-You could be wondering how rocks, bread and cutting robes has anything to do with your life.
+You could wonder how rocks, bread, and cutting robes have anything to do with your life.
 I’m telling you, Jesus didn’t fall for the prideful, tempting shortcut.
-He didn’t fall for the landmine, to prove himself to the devil.
+He didn’t fall for the landmine to prove himself to the devil.
 Jesus understood that He was the Son of God!
-Jesus remembered that when he was baptized that God told Him that He was loved and pleased with Him.
+Jesus remembered that when he was baptized, God told Him that He was loved and pleased with Him.
 If God says it, then we need to believe it.
 What He says should be enough.
 Jesus didn’t have to prove anything else.
 Yes, He was hungry.
 Yes, He was tired.
-At the core of who He was, He trusted in and surrendered to God.
+He trusted and surrendered to God at the core of who He was.
 Whenever I’m proving myself or defending myself, I’m heading toward a landmine.

 1 Samuel 24:5-8

 Afterward, David was conscience-stricken for having cut off a corner of his robe.
 He said to his men, “The Lord forbid that I should do such a thing to my master, the Lord’s anointed, or lay my hand on him; for he is the anointed of the Lord.”
 With these words David sharply rebuked his men and did not allow them to attack Saul.
 And Saul left the cave and went his way.